DBO65/Bazaar/README.md

 The bartering system is a system that will allow users to exchange items and or services  for other items/services.
 This feature will boost traffic to the app by facilitating transactions for an underserved demographic, that market being students who wish to use alternative methods of payment.
 By serving this demographic Bazaar hopes to boost traffic to the app.

 # Business Model
-The business model for bazaar will be that for transactions that use purely cash, Bazaar will take a percent of that transaction on top of a small flat fee.
+The business model for Bazaar will be that for transactions that use purely cash, Bazaar will take a percent of that transaction on top of a small flat fee.
 For bartering transactions, if cash is involved a similar percent will be taken and if not no fee will be associated.
 If a customer does not want to pay the additional percentage fee for each individual transaction they can opt in to a subscription model that removes that fee entirely for each month paid.
 Users can also opt to pay a fee to boost their item’s visibility in the marketplace.

 # Features
 - Listing Items + Item descriptions